u0078867/ulema-ul-analyzer/README.md

 # U.L.E.M.A.
 Upper Limb Evaluation in Motion Analysis

-U.L.E.M.A. is a MATLAB-based GUI tool for quickly processing motion capture data (C3D files) recorded by using Motion Capture devices.
+U.L.E.M.A. is a MATLAB-based GUI tool for quickly processing three-dimensional upper limb movements that have been recorded using Motion Capture devices (C3D files).

-It is bundled with Report Generator, a stand-alone Python-based and plugin-enabled GUI application for transforming custom-made templates into (editable) reports.
+It is bundled with the "Report Generator", a stand-alone Python-based and plugin-enabled GUI application for transforming custom-made templates into (editable) reports.

-The software was developed by the Catholic University of Leuven (Belgium) as result of collaboration among the following groups:
+The software was developed by the Catholic University of Leuven (Belgium) through a collaboration between the following groups:
-- [CMAL-P](http://www.uzleuven.be/en/laboratory-for-clinical-movementanalysis/research) (Laboratory for Clinical Movement Analysis, UZ Pellenberg)
+- [CMAL-P](http://www.uzleuven.be/en/laboratory-for-clinical-movementanalysis/research) (Clinical Movement Analysis Laboratory, UZ Pellenberg)
 - [PMA](http://www.mech.kuleuven.be/en/pma/) (Division of Production engineering, Machine design and Automation)
 - [FaBeR](http://www.kuleuven.be/english) (Faculty of Kinesiology and Rehabilitation Sciences)